dballaelliott/lls/README.md

 # lls: Local Least Squares for Information Provision Experiments

 **If you’re reading this, you’ve found the pre-release version of this package.
-Use at your own risk, and please check this repo frequently for updates.
+Please check this repo frequently for updates.
 Please open an issue if you find a bug!**

 <!-- badges: start -->